ng-Classic/ng-classic/aio/content/guide/esbuild.md

 You can opt-in to use the new builder on a per application basis with minimal configuration updates required.

-## Trying the ESM build system in an Angular ClassicCLI application
+## Trying the ESM build system in an Angular Classic CLI application

-A new builder named `browser-esbuild` is available within the `@angular-classic-devkit/build-angular` package that is present in an Angular ClassicCLI generated application.
+A new builder named `browser-esbuild` is available within the `@angular-classic-devkit/build-angular` package that is present in an Angular Classic CLI generated application.
 The build is a drop-in replacement for the existing `browser` builder that provides the current stable browser application build system.
 You can try out the new build system for applications that use the `browser` builder.

 ### Updating the application configuration